netdata/netdata/packaging/building-native-packages-locally.md

 podman run --rm --privileged multiarch/qemu-user-static --reset -p yes
 ```

-Which will set up the required QEMU user-mode emulation until you reboot.
+This will set up the required QEMU user-mode emulation until you reboot.
 Note that if using Podman, you will need
 to run this as root and not as a rootless container (the package builds work fine in a rootless container though,
 even if doing cross-architecture builds).